 It’s pretty hard to go wrong with undies.
 I just like to have sets.
 It’s important for my undies and bras to match or at least coordinate.

-When my underwear goes together I am a much more productive human.
+When my ethical underwear goes together I am a much more productive human.

-So these are the main things that I'm looking for:
+So these are the main things to look for when shopping for ethical underwear:

 This is the set I have in Heavenly Pink.

-Sustainable Fabrics: I really love their commitment to sustainable fabrics.
-They use organic cotton, modal, tencel, and recycled poly.
+- Sustainable Fabrics: I really love their commitment to sustainable fabrics.
+They make sustainable cotton underwear!
+Plus, they use modal, tencel, and recycled poly.

 The only thing I wish is that Majamas made a style that wasn’t so sports bra like.
 Something with a thinner strap!

 This is the set I have in Midnight

 - Comfort: This set is really, really comfortable.
 Borderline no bra comfy.
 I only wish I had gotten a lighter color.

 - Support: This bra is surprisingly supportive.
 I love that it has adjustable straps!